 Shoot it anyway.
 Shoot it for yourself.
 Find a non-profit that needs that photo or video and create it for them.
-Then you have the work to show the next prospect, that proves to them that you can shoot this, because now you can show it.
-Think that’s to expensive, to complicated, to risky?
-I went to Afghanistan to produce, film, edit and promote a short documentary for a non-profit, because that’s the kind of work I want to create, the work that would help me get clients.
+Then you have the work to show the next prospect, which proves to them that you can shoot this because now you can show it.
+Think that’s too expensive, too complicated, too risky?
+I went to Afghanistan to produce, film, edit and promote a short documentary for a non-profit because that’s the kind of work I want to create, the work that would help me get clients.

-To get clients get personal and show them more, than just your work
+To get clients to get personal and show them more, than just your work

 “My work speaks for itself.”
 Yeah.
 Sure.
 Future clients want to know who YOU are.
 In the creative field especially – unless you just want to be a technician.
 No thanks.
 I want to give input in the creative process, come up with a new idea, present a fresh way of showing my client’s product, sharing an innovative way of describing what their company’s service is all about.

 Remember they are hiring you because you’re an expert.
 They trust, that you are able to produce what they need, at the quality you promised, for the money that they have budgeted.
 True, a picture says a thousand words, but it’s so much more powerful when you like the guy or gal that made it and can see yourself working with them.
 If they can see who you are, that will get clients to work with you.

 CASE IN POINT: Let’s look at the last three clients I am working with: One is a multi national company, one is a start-up and one is moving their production quality up.
 One makes a watch, one sells food and the third sells security services to various governments around the world.
 One found me through an existing relationship, the other two found me in an organic Google search.